sighupio/fury-getting-started/fury-alpha-on-eks/README.md

 - the installation of the Fury distribution

-The configuration of the Fury cluster is governed by the `furyctl.yaml` file, which for the purposes of this tutorial is located at `/demo/furyctl.yaml`
+The configuration of the Fury cluster is governed by the `furyctl.yaml` file, which for the purposes of this tutorial is located at `/tmp/fury-getting-started/fury-alpha-on-eks/furyctl.yaml`.

+> ℹ️ You can also create a sample configuration file by running the following command:
+> ```bash
+> furyctl create config --version v1.25.2 -c custom-furyctl.yaml
+> ```
+> and edit the `custom-furyctl.yaml` file to fit your needs, when you are done you can use the `--config` flag to specify the path to the configuration file in the
+> following commands.

-This file contains the information needed to set up the cluster and the configuration and consists of the following sections:
+This file contains the information needed to set up the cluster and consists of the following sections:

+- **global**: contains the information about cluster metadata, tools configuration, and the region where the cluster will be deployed.
 - **infrastructure**: contains the information related to the infrastructure (VPC and VPN) provisioning phase.
 - **kubernetes**: contains the information related to the provisioning phase of the Kubernetes cluster.
 - **distribution**: contains information related to the provisioning phase of the distribution.

-There is also an initial part that defines settings common to all sections.

-### Initial section
+### Global section

-The initial section of the `furyctl.yaml` file contains the following parameters:
+The global section of the `furyctl.yaml` file contains the following parameters:

 ```yaml
 apiVersion: kfd.sighup.io/v1alpha2